techinems/dialert/README.md

 | `TZ`                    | America/New_York                                  |                                                                         |

 Most of the above variables need to be set with values configured on or obtained from other servers (e.g. FreePBX, the scheduling server, etc.).
 Unless you make modifications to this application, `DS_URL`, in particular, must be configured to provide the user ID of a nighttime duty supervisor.
 Further, the application is currently written to query that URL with `?token=TOKENHERE` where `TOKENHERE` is set in `DS_URL_TOKEN`.

+With all that set, you should be able to start the app using something like `docker compose up -d dialert`.
+This may vary depending on your configuration.

 ## Credits